-Residents in Kensington and Chelsea are being invited to shape a new wide-ranging Housing Strategy that sets out the Council’s vision and priorities for housing in the borough over the next four years.
+Residents in Kensington and Chelsea are being invited to shape a new wide-ranging Housing Strategy that sets out the Council’s vision and priorities for housing in the borough over the next three years.

 The draft Housing Strategy includes commitments to build 600 new homes, at least 300 of which will be social rent, and signals the Council’s intention to use planning policy to require developers to deliver more social housing in the borough.

 The strategy also commits to investing £300m to refurbish existing Council homes and to continuing to work closely with tenants and leaseholders to drive improvements in key areas, such as fire safety.